OCLF promotes the joy of reading in cost-effective ways. To meet this end, it has adopted the following principles:

 9. To encourage expression through sports, cultural dancing and drumming, theatre and visual arts;

-10. To offer high school scholarships for deserving library members;
+10. To offer high school scholarships for deserving library members who have also reached the required academic standards;

 11. To encourage, whenever and wherever possible, the joy of reading.